EPCCed/SiMLInt/docs/workflow.md

 conda activate myvenv
 ```

 Export the (trained) ML model to a format suitable for SmartSim.
+For simplicity, you can simply generate a zero-model, that is, a model which returns a tensor of 0s regardless of the provided input.
+Data generation and training necessary to build an error-predicting model is decscribed [here](https://github.com/EPCCed/SiMLInt/tree/main/docs#model-training), and the resulting model can be used in place of the zero-model at all steps of the workflow below.

 In the small test example, we are using a grid 128x256 with 4 guard cells in the x-dimension, hence our model expects a grid of size (132, 256).
 To demonstrate the workflow, we use a model that returns a tensor of zeroes, this allows the user to easily verify that the added ML-loop does not distort the simulation in any unexpected way.